na-na-hi/renget/archive/vffr2.md

 watching their memorial/abyss runs - just remember that depending on the damage windows, it might not translate 1:1 to worse gear.

-As far as Youtube talking heads, Wyverin is probably the most consistently informative as far as what alternative stig sets work on upcoming suits.
+As far as Youtube talking heads, Wyverein is probably the most consistently informative as far as what alternative stig sets work on upcoming suits.

 When you get enough red stigmata resonators (from salvaging duplicate gacha/foundry stigmatas) try to get at least one each of Pool Party Mei [M] and Newton [B] from the stigmata exchange.
 While Mihoyo's been trying to phase them out for a while, they are still two of the better general use support pieces, and can be used almost anywhere.
+Turganev was also added to the grindable pool, so work towards a T+B 2pc (start with B, T is worthless without it.)

 Don't get sucked in to the idea that you need just one more piece of equipment to be good.
 This game needs a deep roster of gear for the endgame, blowing out for one piece of gear is moronic.